this-is-a-test-organisation/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 "max_request_body_size": 5000
 ```

 This Gateway-wide size limit will be evaluated before per-API or per-endpoint settings.
+If this test fails, the Tyk Gateway will report `413 Request Entity Too Large`.

 ### Applying a size limit for a specific API
 You can optionally configure a request size limit (in bytes) to an API by adding `global_size_limit` to the `version` element of the API Definition, for example: